Housing issue at HOME

 Bat Out Of Hell for Manchester

-The world premiere of Jim Steinman’s Bat Out Of Hell – The Musical, previews at Manchester Opera House from Friday.
+The world premiere of Jim Steinman’s Bat Out Of Hell – The Musical, previews at Manchester Opera House.

 The American composer, lyricist, and record producer is the man behind the classic Meatloaf album Bat Out of Hell.